 Drunk in love

-As with any business venture, it’s important to know your competition, to do your research.
+As with any business venture, it’s important to know your competition and to do your research.
 This involves immersing yourself in beer, and before you go swimming in it, this means learning about the players in the industry.

 Go out and visit other microbreweries.
 Find a mentor.
 Taste the flavors that are out there, and find a space that is still empty, one that you can occupy with your own brew.
 Maybe you can get to know the Brewers Association to learn more about the opportunities out there for you.